Skip to main content

 Phase III

 In Phase III, the editorial panel, informed by the critiques from the topic experts, will select a further subset of applications to be discussed and scored by the panel.
 All other applications will be designated as "not discussed."
-Once the editorial panel selects the final subset of applications to discuss at their panel meeting, the full application becomes available to them and the identities of the participating investigators and institutions revealed.
 Typically, only about 18-20% of the applications are chosen for discussion.
 Panel members provide preliminary scores and lead a panel discussion of their assigned applications.
 Following the panel discussion, the applications are scored by the whole panel.
 All review criteria will be assessed in the scoring by the panel.
-The panel discussion is captured by the SRO and is summarized in the Summary Statement.
+The panel discussion is captured by the SRO and is summarized in the summary statement.

 Scoring & Summary Statement